Leepermatt/programming/dataAnalysis/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}
 * I would like to find a larger database and be able to try to establish better predicitons of localized area.
-* The graphs I used were the only ones I learned, other chrts maybe more interesting.
+* The graphs I used were the only ones I learned, other charts maybe more interesting.